-Library Services provides a wide variety of learning resources and materials to assist students with course-related work, recreational reading and informational needs.
-The main collection of approximately 14,000 titles, as well as a small selection of periodicals, reference books, and video materials are available for student use.
-Students, faculty, and staff have access to databases through the State Library of Kansas.
-Donnelly has inter-library loan access to the resources of libraries in the KC metropolitan area and across the state of Kansas.
-Computer labs and areas for individual and group study are available in the Academic Support Center located on the Ground Floor.
+The Donnelly College Library provides a wide variety of learning resources and materials to assist students with course-related work, recreational reading and informational needs.
+The library collection consists of approximately 9,500 books.
+As well as a small selection of periodicals that are available for student use.
+Students, faculty, and staff have access to databases through the State Library of Kansas and JSTOR Essential.
+Donnelly has inter-library loan access to resources from various libraries in the KC metropolitan area and across the state of Kansas.
+Computers, work desks, and a study room are available at the library with more study space upstairs in the Academic Resource Center.
+The libraries standard hours of operation are Monday through Friday 8:30 AM to 4:30 PM.
+The librarian is available during these times as well as by appointment for information literacy and research assistance.